 The photos below show the shortwave radio antennas: A SteppIR DB36 Yagi antenna with four motor-controlled elements which is continuously tunable by remote control from 40m and 10m wavelength (left photo).
-Its construction, function, simulation and first experimental observations are discussed in an Icebird Talk on June 11, 2015 (for English translation, see here).
-For the 6m band, two fixed-length passive elements are manufactured and mounted.
-Further, there is a triple band fan dipole in Inverted-V configuration for 160m, 80m, and 40m (right photo, slightly outdated, why?).
-For shortwave radio (160m-10m) and VHF (6m), we use the FT-2000 transceiver.
+Its construction, function, simulation and first experimental observations are discussed in the Icebird Talk “Die SteppIR DB36 Yagi Antenne” on June 11, 2015 (for English translation, see here).
+Further, there is a triple band fan dipole in Inverted-V configuration for 160m, 80m, and 40m (right photo, slightly outdated).
+For shortwave radio (160m-10m) and VHF (6m), we use a FTDX-5000 transceiver.
 We operate all transmission modes from traditional CW and SSB, to fully digital.

 The club station participates regularly with its callsign OE1XTU in the All Austrian Contest 80/40m and Emergency Communication Exercise which takes place on May 01 every year.
 Also, the club station is honored to serve as one of the Austrian Headquarter stations OE0HQ in the annual IARU-HF World Championship in July.

 You can predict the link reliability between your location and OE1XTU with VOACAP ONLINE: Detailed band-by-band prediction.